 Change is inevitable.
 This undeniable truth is something a forward-thinking marketing leader needs to keep in the back of their mind always.
 There are going to be changes in their market, with their technology, people shifting roles and a multitude of other developments ranging from disruptive to minute.
 But a change that has been coming up more frequently than not, are transformations in digital insights for marketing teams.
 So what are the best practices to handle a change in your data strategy?

 You could have a solid process with all the highest recommended technology and tools but at the end of the day, if your team doesn’t bode well with your changes, you’re not going to get great data that will help drive impact for your organization.
 Too often, we forget the experience of the actual marketers who will be using the new technology and implementing new processes.
 This is true for companies with 2000 global marketers as well as a smaller team of 20.
 It is imperative that marketing leaders approach a big change like data restructuring, with their team in mind.
-We’ve distilled key learnings from a webinar we held with Tara Chahal, Marketing Excellence Specialist at Signify, where she discussed how her team handled a big change in their data measurement strategy.
+We had Tara Chahal, Marketing Excellence Specialist at Signify, join us for a webinar where she discussed how her team handled a big change in their data measurement strategy.

 1. Acknowledge That Its a Big Change